rodneyazev/just-a-devops-toolkit-wsl-linux/README.md

 I'm providing it here as an example of useful tools.<br>

-Feel free to study it, use it, modify it, remove or add whatever you want.
+Feel free to study it, use it, modify, remove or add whatever you want.

 <i>P.S.: Before using it, ensure your system has gnu make installed.</id>